Functional minimization

 We now seek to solve the inverse problem: to find the \(m \in V\) which minimizes \(J\), subject to the discretized modified Helmholtz problem being solved.

 In the following we use the Toolkit for Advanced Optimization (TAO) to solve the inverse problem.
 We use the Limited-Memory Variable Metric (LMVM) approach with an absolute tolerance of \(10^{-10}\).
 Noting that the adjoint computed derivative is an element of the dual space \(V^*\), we need to define an appropriate dual space inner product.
-Here we define an inner product using the inverse mass matrix.
+Here we define an inner product using the inverse mass matrix, and use this to define both the initial Hessian inverse approximation, and the gradient norm.

 [2]: